dsa950115/dsa950115.github.io/_posts/2019-03-23-welcome-to-jekyll.markdown

 ## About Me
 I am an Ph.D. student in the [School of Electrical Engineering] at KAIST (Korea Advanced Institute of Science and Technology).
-I obtained my M.S. degree in the School of Electrical Engineering at Gwangju Institute of Science and Technology, where I was advised by [Euiseok Hwang].
+I obtained my M.S. degree in the School of Electrical Engineering and Computer Science at GIST (Gwangju Institute of Science and Technology), where I was advised by [Euiseok Hwang].
 I received a B.S. in Systems Management Engineering of from sungkyunkwan university.
 My research interests focus on reinforcement learning and analysis for machine learning and its applications.

 Here is my [CV] (Last update: Nov 2024).